RunestoneInteractive/thinkcspy/_sources/Dictionaries/Exercises.rst

 		   # add_fruit(new_inventory, 'strawberries', 25)
 		   # test(new_inventory['strawberries'] , 35)

 	#.
-(GRADED)

 Here's a table of English to Pirate translations:

 		==========  ==============
 		English     Pirate